 I really like handwritten notes but I hate writing them up.
 When I’m making notes by hand, I don’t use a bound notebook any more.
 I use notepads with tear away pages.
 At the moment I’m writing my notes digitally, using the Obsidian markdown note editor knowledge-base thingy.
 One type of note I keep is a daily agenda that I write at the end of the previous day.It’s just headings of the projects I’m working on with a bullet pointed list of stuff to work through.
 Writing it at the end of the workday helps me empty my mind of work when I go home, and reading it in the morning feels like loading a condensed version of yesterday’s work brain again.

 I’m on MacOS Big Sur.
-The apps I have open all day every day are Safari, Chrome, Mail, Slack, Spotify, Terminal, Notes, Reminders, and Calendar.
+The apps I have open all day every day are Safari, Chrome, Mail, Slack, Apple Music, Terminal, Notes, Reminders, and Calendar.
 My passwords are all managed through 1Password and some work logins are managed by IT through Okta.

 I’ve got a more detailed post about about this but in short: it’s a Hugo site that I keep changing the hosting for.
 In long: you’ll have to read here.